-- The binary wheel will support the GPU algorithm (gpu_hist) on machines with NVIDIA GPUs.
+XGBoost provides binary packages for some language bindings.
+The binary packages support the GPU algorithm (gpu_hist) on machines with NVIDIA GPUs.
 Please note that training with multiple GPUs is only supported for Linux platform.
-See XGBoost GPU Support. - Currently, we provide binary wheels for 64-bit Linux, macOS and Windows. - Nightly builds are available.
-You can go to this page, find the wheel with the commit id you want and install it with pip:
+See XGBoost GPU Support.
+Also we have both stable releases and nightly builds, see below for how to install them.
+For building from source, visit this page.